 "I want younger generations to love Khmer artifacts, to keep them in Cambodia" Liv Saa Em said.

-The lines of culture distinguishing one country from another are blurring.
+| The lines of culture distinguishing one country from another are blurring.
 The globalization of technology, information and finance has allowed wealthy countries to export not only their political and economic ideologies to developing countries but their traditions and values as well.
+The Cambodian government has made aggressive rhetorical efforts to preserve the integrity of traditional Khmer culture, but younger generations are hungry for a change. |

+In a seemingly uphill battle to maintain cultural identity in an increasingly homogeneous global community, one man has made it his mission to preserve the past for future generations.
+From household items and clothes to jewelry and sculpture, Liv Saa Em's private collection is one of the largest in Cambodia.
+"It is my favorite thing to do since I was young.
+I like to keep antiques in my house because my parents bought a lot of antiques from villagers to keep at their house.
 Upon first glance, Liv Saa Em could be mistaken for an ancient Khmer man in his traditional dress.
 Ancient relics adorn his house as well, stretching from the front door into the darkest corners.
 The building is his sanctuary; a place Liv Saa Em says keeps him smiling.
 Visitors to the house, which doubles as a museum, often have offered the collector money for his goods.
 But Liv Saa Em's mission is to maintain Khmer culture for Cambodia.
 His message: History is not for sale.
+The robbery of Khmer artifacts, for sale to foreign countries, is a rising concern.
+In efforts to preserve the integrity of Cambodia's tangible history, the Ministry of Culture and Fine Arts recently prohibited the exportation of artifacts from Cambodia to Vietnam and Thailand.
+Liv Saa Em agrees with the act's passage, as he too works to preserve artifacts so that all of Cambodia may enjoy them in years to come. |

-Since the tender age of 13, Liv Saa Em has taken the cue of his parents, who were avid collectors.
+| Since the tender age of 13, Liv Saa Em has taken the cue of his parents, who were avid collectors.
 Now preserving artifacts is not only a hobby--it's a mission.
 "I'm very upset when I see our artifacts exported to neighboring countries," he said.
-"We know that they are really Khmer artifacts, but I have no ability to take them back to the country."
+"We know that they are really Khmer artifacts, but I have no ability to take them back to the country." |

 Even when it is not in transit, safeguarding art is not always easy.
 Liv Saa Em said artifacts kept in the National Museum cannot be promised security, and his house in Tang Yab, Prey Kabas district of Takeo province is no better.
 Pieces of history were shattered in 1976 when young Khmer Rouge soldiers destroyed his parents' house and the artifacts in it.